It is ancient but not old.

 Ridgepole.
 Hundreds of years later, a

-Spanish poet said that meeting another
+Spanish poet said that meeting anotherin mid-swing is the wonder of love.
+After

 living through monsoons, a Hindu master